Paradox Service Terms

 E. SUSPENSION FOR NON-PAYMENT.

-Except with respect to fees subject to a good faith dispute under Section 6(d), if Client’s account is more than thirty (30) days past due, in addition to any other rights or remedies Paradox may have under the Agreement or by law, Paradox may suspend the Services upon ten (10) days’ written notice, without liability, until such amounts are paid in full.
+Except with respect to Fees subject to a good faith dispute under Section 6(d), if Client’s account is more than thirty (30) days past due, in addition to any other rights or remedies Paradox may have under the Agreement or Applicable Law, Paradox may suspend the Services upon written notice, without liability, until such amounts are paid in full.

 F. FUTURE FUNCTIONALITY.

-Client agrees that its purchases under the Agreement are neither contingent on the delivery of any future functionality or features, nor dependent on any oral or written statements made by Paradox or its Representatives (defined below) regarding future functionality or features of the Cloud Software.
+Client agrees that its purchases under the Agreement are neither contingent on the delivery of any future functionality or features, nor dependent on any oral or written statements made by Paradox or its Representatives (defined below) regarding future functionality or features of the Services.

 G. TAXES.

-Fees do not include any taxes, levies, duties, or similar governmental assessments of any nature, including, but not limited to, value-added, sales, use, or withholding taxes, assessable by any applicable jurisdiction (collectively, “Taxes”).
+Fees do not include any taxes, levies, duties, or similar governmental assessments of any nature, including value-added, sales, use, or withholding taxes, assessable by any applicable jurisdiction (collectively, “Taxes”).
 Client is responsible for paying all Taxes associated with its purchase and/or use of the Services.
 If Paradox has the legal obligation to pay or collect Taxes for which Client is responsible under this Section, Paradox will invoice Client and Client will pay that amount unless Client provides Paradox with a valid tax exemption certificate authorized by the appropriate taxing authority.
-Paradox is solely responsible for taxes assessable against it based on its income, property, and employees.
+Paradox is responsible for taxes assessable against it based on its income, property, and employees.

 H. EXPENSES.

-Paradox will be entitled to reimbursement by Client of all reasonable, out-of-pocket expenses directly related to performing the Services.
-Out-of-pocket expenses will include verifiable coach class travel, hotel accommodations and meal expenses that are incurred by Paradox and in connection with its provision of the Services.
+Paradox will be entitled to reimbursement by Client of all pre-approved, reasonable, out-of-pocket expenses directly related to performing the Services.

 7. CONFIDENTIALITY